chinhuang007/onnx-dojo/lab_git/git_handson.md

         ```
     - Check branch status. ``` git status ``` should show a new file as changes to be committed

-    - Next create a commit with ``` git status ```
+    - Next create a commit
+        - ``` git commit ```
-        - You should be in the editor you specified earlier
+        - You should be in the editor you specified earlier.
-        - The first line is the commit title, such as “Add John Doe”
+        - The first line is the commit title, such as “Add John Doe”.
         - Put an empty line and the text below will be the commit message, describing why the commit exists
-        - Once done exit the editor with a normal exit and save
+        - Once done exit the editor with a normal save and exit
     - Check branch status. ``` git status ``` should show you are on your branch with nothing to commit
 4. Push up a commit
     - Now you need to push the commit up to the remote repo.